FormerlyZeroCool/LLAMA_BMCC/FETCH_README.md

 # Comparing Fetch API Implementations for Web Service Interaction

+Both methods have their advantages.
+Direct query strings are simple and more similar to our curl example, while URLSearchParams provides more flexibility and automatic URL encoding.

 This document explores two different methods of using the JavaScript Fetch API to interact with a web service hosted on `127.0.0.1:8080`.
 We'll demonstrate how to use both a direct query string and a JavaScript object with `URLSearchParams` to provide parameters for GET requests.
 Each method has its benefits, which we will discuss along with providing code examples.

-Both methods have their advantages.
-Direct query strings are simple and more similar to our curl example, while URLSearchParams provides more flexibility and automatic URL encoding.
-The choice depends on the specific requirements and complexity of the parameters being used.

 ## Overview